moonglum/foxx_generator/README.md

 * Entity: This state represents something that has an identity and an arbitrary number of (optionally nested) attributes.
 * Repository: A repository can store entities.
 * Service: A service can do something.
 What it can do is defined via a JavaScript function that you can define.
 A service does not have a state.
-* AsyncService: Like a service, but instead of doing something directly, it will do these things outside of the request/response cycle.

 Connect these states with transitions.
 When you have modeled your statechart in a way that it can fulfill all your use cases, it is time to classify your transitions.
 For every transition you have to decide which of the following semantics it follows: